 - Place eggs on crispy hash brown haystacks and serve with green onion or sour cream/Greek yogurt.

-- *Note: If you’d like to add cheese, place shredded cheddar between two cakes and cook for 30-60 seconds in the hot skillet with a lid on top, until melted.
+Cooking Tip: If you’d like to add cheese, place shredded cheddar between two cakes and cook for 30-60 seconds in the hot skillet with a lid on top, until melted.